littleosbook/littleosbook/scheduling.md

 The OS can set up the _programmable interval timer_ (PIT) to raise an interrupt after a short period of time, for example 20 ms. In the interrupt handler for the PIT interrupt, the OS will change the running process to a new one.
 This way, the processes themselves don't need to worry about scheduling.
+This kind of scheduling is called _preemptive scheduling_.

 ### Programmable Interval Timer
 To be able to do preemptive scheduling, the PIT must first be configured to